NickBwalley/NickBwalley/readme.md

 # Hello Folks <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-I'm Nick Bwalley, a Software Engineer transitioning into AI and Large Language Model (LLM) Engineering.
-With 4 years of experience, I focus on developing interactive web solutions powered by AI to automate repetitive tasks and boost business growth.
+I'm Nick Bwalley, a Software Engineer transitioning into AI and Large Language Model (LLM) Engineering, with 4 years of experience.
+I develop interactive and scalable web solutions powered by AI to automate repetitive tasks and help the business focus on other vital aspect of the business to drive business growth and revenue.

-I specialize in Agentic AI, AI Agents, Retrieval-Augmented Generation (RAG), and Model Context Protocol (MCP).
-My skills include fine-tuning frontier open-source models and employing advanced prompt engineering to deliver tailored AI tools aligned with business goals.
+I am adept in creating Agentic AI workflows, AI Agents, Retrieval-Augmented Generation (RAG), and Model Context Protocol (MCP) tailored for specific business needs.
+My skills also include fine-tuning frontier open-source models and using advanced prompt engineering techniques to deliver quality work output.

-My extensive background as a Full Stack MERN Developer equips me to create practical, robust, and scalable web applications.
+My extensive background as a Full Stack MERN Developer equips me to create practical, intelligent robust, and scalable web applications.

 I'm always open to collaboration and exploring innovative projects.
 Let’s connect and create impactful solutions together!